 Paulina focuses her practice on counseling clients through disputes involving patents, trademarks, copyrights, and trade secrets in federal courts and in Section 337 investigations before the United States International Trade Commission (USITC).
 She also advises clients on trade-related matters before the Court of International Trade and the USITC.
-Paulina is admitted to practice in the District of Columbia, and is supervised by attorneys admitted to practice in Illinois.

 I dedicate my practice to representing both domestic and foreign companies, as well as solo inventors in IP litigation matters before the USITC, federal courts, and other venues.
 My practice involves resolving disputes across a broad range of industries and technologies, including LED lighting devices, mobile electronic devices and chipsets, software, consumer products and household appliances, chemical processes and methods of production, and medical and biotechnological devices.